The Fusion Technology Group (FTG) became active in 1999 when Greece joined the EURATOM Thermonuclear Fusion Project.

 The group has extensive collaborative links with EU Research Centres, Universities and Industries and a strong usage of European experimental facilities as Neutron Research Centres and Accelerators.

 FTG has also a wide range of Educational activities.
-Members of the group teach in European and Greek master courses, train researchers and graduates, supervise PhD, Master and Undergraduate theses.
+Members of the group teach in European and Greek post-graduate courses, train researchers and graduates, supervise PhD, MSc and Undergraduate theses.

 - Competitive Research in Fusion Technology